JuliaRymem/JuliaRymem/README.md

 ⚛️ Most passionate about working with React and design systems
 🤝 Open to collaborations and internship opportunities
 📬 Reach me at: [juliakrasmusson@hotmail.com]
-🌍 Fun fact: I love running, coding, and sipping sparkling wine 🍾👟💻
+🌍 Fun fact: I love running, coding and sipping sparkling wine 🍾👟💻